 - Phase I: before the qualifying exam

 - Phase II: after the qualifying exam

-When joining the PhD program of IST Austria, students are not part of any specific research group.
+When joining the PhD program of ISTA, students are not part of any specific research group.

 During the first phase, students:

-- Do three rotations with three different professors (lasting approx. two months each)
+- Do three research rotations with three different research groups (lasting approx. two months each)

-- Find a PhD supervisor (a professor at IST Austria)
+- Find a PhD supervisor (a professor at ISTA)

 - Form a thesis committee, consisting of:

 – two other thesis committee members (one of whom must be external)

 - Pass a qualifying exam, which consists of: